-Chiefs will see from the Supplementary Estimates that the additional provision amounts to £3,269,036.
-This is only a gross figure.
-If the sums of £2,000,000 provided as a contribution to the Capital Development Fund, and the amounts covered by savings and additional revenue are deducted from the total, the net additional provision is reduced to under £450,000, the greater part of which is statutory expenditure.
-If the House approves this Bill the authorised total expenditure for the financial year will be nearly £23,000,000, excluding payments to the Capital Development Fund, but due to Ministries spending less than has been authorised it is expected that actual expenditure will not in fact exceed £22,000,000.
+Chiefs will see from the Supplementary Estimates that the additional provision amounts to $\pounds 3,269,036$.
+This is only 2 gross figure.
+If the sums of $\pounds 2,000,000$ provided as a contribution to the Capital Development Fund, and the amounts covered by savings and additional revenue are deducted from the total, the net additional provision is reduced to under $\pounds 450,000$, the greater part of which is statutory expenditure.
+If the House approves this Bill the authorised total expenditure for the financial year will be nearly $\pounds 23,000,000$, excluding payments to the Capital Development Fund, but due to Ministries spending less than has been authorised it is expected that actual expenditure will not in fact exceed $\pounds 22,000,000$.